- Monthly Theme: Erotic Thrillers

 Kristine: Do you think you are more worried about personal safety as a gay man?

 Sean: Yes, being gay does make you more susceptible to certain kinds of violence, but I don’t think most gay men worry about being raped.
 Not in the same way women do.
 Maybe I’m showing a different kind of privilege by saying that.
 For queer folks, a lot of this has to do with whether or not you can “pass” in straight society.
 You can tell some folks are queer just by looking at them, or by watching how they move.
 Others, you can’t tell until you hear their voice, how they speak.
 Others, you can’t even then.
 It’s a whole complicated thing.
 Look, none of us can escape the fact that men rape, and that anyone female or feminized within the culture is going to have to worry about that.
 Yes, gay men can and do get raped.
 Yes, I’ve been afraid of that happening to me in certain environments.
 Certain kinds of straight men, once they know you’re gay, see you as prey.
 Like when I was the only gay guy on staff at this one restaurant and many of the prep cooks and dishwashers would say my name and then when I looked over they’d grab their crotches and squeeze them, make lewd gestures, lick their lips, ask me if I liked to suck dick, etc. They sexually harassed the women too, don’t get me wrong.
 But with me it was particularly unsubtle and pornographic.
 One of the many shocking facts in the Matthew Shepard case is that when he was on a high school trip abroad to Morocco he was brutally beaten and raped.
-Some reports state that he turned to drugs and stuff as a way of coping with the depression and anxiety he experienced as a rape victim.
+Some reports state that he turned to drugs and stuff as a way of coping with the depression and anxiety he experienced as a rape survivor.

 Kristine: I didn’t know that.